-To look good in your clothes, you need to have the right undergarments.
+Do you struggle with how to choose the best bra for yourself?
+We all know that to look good in your clothes, you need to have the right undergarments.
+So, I’m hoping this post on how to choose the best bra for women over 50 will help.
 Undergarments can include bras, panties, shapewear, etc. Basically, an undergarment is anything that comes in contact with your skin and is worn under your clothing.
 However, the task before you to choose the best bra to fit your body can be like trying to find a needle in a haystack.
-I am still looking for that needle, but I have found some bras that I think that you will like.
+I am still looking for that needle, but I have found some bras that I think you will like.
 But, before we go shopping for bras, we need to know what size we wear.

 Step 1.
 Find your band size

 An example would be: 35 1/2 should go up to a 36.
 Here is the weird thing, inches do not equal band size.
-For some odd reason, you are supposed to add 4 inches to the measurement to get the band size.
-So a 32 measurement would equal a 36 band size.
+For some reason, you are supposed to add 4 inches to the measurement to get the band size.
+So, a 32 measurement would equal a 36 band.

 Step 2.
 Measure your breast size

 Now, let’s measure the fullest part of our breasts.
 Keep the tape parallel to the floor and level, then wrap it around your back, just skimming the fullest part of your breasts.
 Usually, this will be right over the top of the nipples since that tends to be where our breasts project out the most.
 You do not want this measurement to be tight.

 It is now time to do some math.
 It is pretty simple, take the bust size and subtract the band size.
 So, let’s say that your breast measurement was 40, and your band size was 36.
 You have a difference of 4 inches, but what does that mean?
 The difference between the two sizes will correspond to the cup size that you need.
 If there’s a 1-inch difference between bust and band, you’re an A cup; 2-inch difference is a B cup, 3 inches is a C cup, 4 inches is a D cup, and so on.